Pragma

 configuration.

-is mainly a request header, it can also appear in responses.
+Although Pragma is mainly a request header, it can also appear in responses.

-However, HTTP/1.1 recommends using Cache-Control
+However, HTTP/1.1 recommends using Cache-Control instead.

 Syntax

-header is used in an HTTP request as follows:
+The Pragma header is used in an HTTP request as follows:

 This directive tells intermediate caches and proxies not to serve a cached response without first checking with the origin server.